leeli0/learningJournal/CSSNotes.md

 ### White space
 You should always make sure to separate distinct values from on another by at least one space.
 Keep property names and property values together as single unbroken strings.

+### Inheritance
+Inheritance also need to be understood in this context - some CSS property values set on parent elements are inheritanted by their child elements, and some aren't.
+For example, `color`, `font-family`.

+### Cascade, specificity, and inheritance together control which CSS applies to what elemnt.

+### Controlling inheritance
+- inherit Sets the property value applied to a selected element to be the same as that of its parent element.
+Effectively, this "turns on inheritance".
+- initial Sets the property value applied to a selected element to the initial value of that property.
+- unset Resets the property to its natural value, which means that if the property is naturally inherited it acts like inherit, otherwise it acts like initial.
+- revert Acts like unset in many cases, however will revert the property to the browser's default styling rather than the default applied to that property.